websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.
 2. Click the Actions (![Actions](../../../images/icon-actions.png)) menu and select *Edit*.
 3. Click on the Experience you want to manage.
-From here you can:
+From here you can

    - Set the Experience Priority, using the Up (![Up](../../../images/icon-angle-up.png)) and Down (![Down](../../../images/icon-angle-down.png)) controls.
    - Edit (![Edit](../../../images/icon-edit.png)) the Experience's name or the selected Segment.